Emmyb0yy/Emmyb0yy/README.md

 - 👋 Hi, I’m @Emmyb0y
-- 👀 I’m interested in web3
+- 👀 I’m interested in Web3, Cryptocurrency & Tech
-- 🌱 I’m currently learning about web3
+- 🌱 I’m currently learning about web3, and some basic tech/IT
-- 💞️ I’m looking to collaborate on anything web3
+- 💞️ I’m looking to collaborate on anything & everything web3, IT & Tech
 - 📫 How to reach me ...
 Email @ emmanuelehiwe301@gmail.com
 <!---